The Kohn Algorithm on Denjoy-Carleman Classes: Introduction

-In very recent work that is being written up, the author and Liat Kessler showed Denjoy-Carleman classes are non-Noetherian rings.
-Nonetheless, the topological Noetherianity proven by Bierstone and Milman permits the construction of certain finitely-generated subideals of the ideals of multipliers via which it can shown that the ascending chain in the Kohn algorithm stabilizes.
+It is widely believed that the rings of germs of Denjoy-Carleman classes are non-Noetherian.
+Nonetheless, the topological Noetherianity proven by Bierstone and Milman permits the construction of certain finitely generated subideals of the ideals of multipliers via which it can shown that the ascending chain in the Kohn algorithm stabilizes.
 Likewise, the presence of {\L}ojasiewicz inequalities enables a Nullstellensatz for a notion of real radical particular to the Kohn algorithm.
-Therefore, this construction provides a glimpse into the algebra necessary for the direct proof of the Kohn conjecture.
-The ideas of constructing subideals of the ideals of multipliers that have special properties and proving a Nullstellensatz via the {\L}ojasiewicz inequalities are also prominent in the direct proof of the Kohn conjecture as the reader can easily see by comparing the set-up in \cite{an} with this one.
-The intricacies of the smooth case, however, make it much harder for the reader to identify the crucial algebraic points, whereas the algebra is clear here, in spite of the non-Noetherianity of the ring.
+Therefore, the Denjoy-Carleman setting provides a glimpse into the algebra necessary for the direct proof of the Kohn conjecture.

-In addition to the main result, Theorem \ref{maintheorem}, concerning the equivalence of types, we derive a very simple consequence of Bierstone's and Milman's work in \cite{bm}, namely that all the rings corresponding to Denjoy-Carleman classes closed under differentiation satisfy the $\sqrt{acc}$ condition for the real radical notion $\sqrt[\R]{\,}.$ In commutative algebra, this condition is the nicest a non-Noetherian ring can satisfy.
-The reader may consult \cite{op} and \cite{kaplansky} for additional information on this type of rings.
-In the light of the author's result with Liat Kessler on the non-Noetherianity of the Denjoy-Carleman classes, this result would be optimal, except for having to restrict to the neighborhood of a compact set.
+In addition to the main result, Theorem \ref{maintheorem}, concerning the equivalence of types, we derive a very simple consequence of Bierstone's and Milman's work in \cite{bm}, namely that all the rings of germs corresponding to Denjoy-Carleman classes closed under differentiation satisfy the $\sqrt{acc}$ condition for the real radical notion $\sqrt[\R]{\,}.$ In commutative algebra, this condition is the nicest a non-Noetherian ring can satisfy.
+The reader may consult \cite{kaplansky} and \cite{op} for additional information on this type of rings.